mat-0/engineering-management/the-dora-four-metrics.md

 # Dora 4 Metrics

-> if you cannot measure it, you cannot improve it" - Petwe Drucker
+> if you cannot measure it, you cannot improve it" - Peter Drucker.

 ## DORA

 According to research elite high performing teams have significantly higher count of code deployments, lead time is faster, recover faster, and have a lower failure rate.

 ### Throughput

 * Cycle time - less than one day
 * Deployment frequency - on-demand, many times per day